grownjs/grown/README.md

 If you don't provide a default value if the option is missing an exception will be thrown.

-&mdash; Close the current server instance
+&mdash; Close the current server instance:

 `$.close([cb])`